Stand Atop the Continental Divide

 The Continental Divide National Scenic Trail runs through Rocky Mountain National Park.
-In 1997 the park adjusted the route to incorporate a new extended loop that runs through 30 miles of some of the area’s most spectacular scenic vistas.
+In 1997 the park-adjusted the route to incorporate a new extended loop that runs through 30 miles of some of the area’s most spectacular scenic vistas.

 While there aren’t any lifts in Rocky Mountain National Park, die-hard skiers gravitate to the park every winter to take advantage of its diverse and challenging conditions.
-Snow conditions can vary greatly depending where in the park you decide to go.
-The west side typically gets more snow overall, achieving adequate coverage of even early in the winter.
+Snow conditions can vary greatly depending on where in the park you decide to go.
+The west side typically gets more snow overall, achieving adequate coverage even early in the winter.
 This makes it prime ground for alpine touring, a hike-to-ski regimen that may be familiar to off-piste skiers.
 But remember, this isn’t a resort — it’s a good idea to book a guided tour, especially if you’re new to this demanding variety of winter sport.

 The eastern side of the park is generally drier than the west, receiving less snow in the average season, particularly at elevations below 9,600 feet.
 Wind pushes snow into drifts, leaving some areas exposed.
 Therefore, any skiing that’s available is bound to be extra challenging.
 However, the patchy snow cover means that the east is ideal for winter hiking, especially at lower elevations.
-You might not even need snow shoes to traverse some of the trails.
+You might not even need snowshoes to traverse some of the trails.
 Ranger-led walks and snowshoe tours are available as well.